 - Granulated sugar- White sugar enhances the natural sweetness of the strawberries.
 The filling is more like strawberry compote rather than jam since the sugar isn't cooked down for very long.
 This results in a slightly lighter and fresher texture that complements the cake layers.

 - Cream cheese- Use full fat cream cheese that comes in a block, not a tub.
 Low-fat cream cheese or cream cheese spread will result in a less creamy cake.
 Make sure it's room temperature and softened so it's easy to mix.
+Pull it out of the fridge 1-2 hours before you start.

 - Heavy cream- Heavy cream is whipped with the cream cheese and powdered sugar to create a stabilized whipped topping that holds its shape, similar to Cool Whip!
 Cold heavy cream will whip up better.